adamsilver/fdpb/01-Register.md

 If someone types an extra space in an email address at the end, we can trim that for them with a little bit of code.
 Don't put that burden on the user where ever possible.

-Jared Spool makes a funny joke about this in Design is Metrically Opposed, at 42 minutes in.
+Jared Spool makes a joke about this in Design is Metrically Opposed[^], at 42 minutes in.
 He says ‘it takes one line of code to trim brackets and dashes from a telephone number, but it takes 10 lines to tell the user they typed something wrong’.

 Not to mention the added burden on the user.
 Consider this with each and every form validation rule you have to write.

 ### Restoring values

-This is something that is easy to forget, creates a huge burden on the user and is easy to solve.
 When the form is submitted with an error, we should restore whatever the user typed back into the fields.
 Otherwise users have to frustratingly type the same thing again.
+This is something that is easy to forget, creates a huge burden on the user but fortunately just as is easy to solve.

 ### Validation component